openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-cutting-parts-of-a-model.rst

 Model conversion API provides ``input`` and ``output`` command-line options to specify new entry and exit nodes, while ignoring the rest of the model:

 * ``input`` option accepts a list of layer names of the input model that should be treated as new entry points to the model.
-See the full list of accepted types for input on :doc:`Model Conversion Python API <openvino_docs_MO_DG_Python_API>` page.
+See the full list of accepted types for input on :doc:`Model Conversion Python API <[legacy]-convert-models-as-python-objects>` page.
 * ``output`` option accepts a list of layer names of the input model that should be treated as new exit points from the model.

 The ``input`` option is required for cases unrelated to model cutting.
 For example, when the model contains several inputs and ``input_shape`` or ``mean_values`` options are used, the ``input`` option specifies the order of input nodes for correct mapping between multiple items provided in ``input_shape`` and ``mean_values`` and the inputs in the model.

 Model cutting is illustrated with the Inception V1 model, found in the ``models/research/slim`` repository.
-To proceed with this chapter, make sure you do the necessary steps to :doc:`prepare the model for model conversion <openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model>`.
+To proceed with this chapter, make sure you do the necessary steps to :doc:`prepare the model for model conversion <[legacy]-setting-input-shapes>`.

 Default Behavior without input and output
 #########################################